bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

 ## Pressure equilibration

 Once the thermalisation step has finished, `sander` will use the input file `sander_equil.in` to equilibrate the density of the system.
-Usually both equilibrations steps should be longer (simulation time) but for the sake of time, we will use the same simulation length (30ps):
+It is advised to heat and equilibrate over longer periods of simulations than the ones used in this workshop.
+However for the sake of time, we will use the same simulation length (30ps):

 ~~~
 Density equilibration